 Meet KU's Authors

-This new speaker series, launched in partnership with the Lawrence Public Library, features KU faculty giving short talks about books that they have recently published.
+This speaker series, launched in partnership with the Lawrence Public Library, features KU faculty giving short talks about books that they have recently published.
 The authors take us behind the curtain to explain why they embarked on these projects, what they found, and why their projects matter.

 Richard Godbeer: World of Trouble